gcardi/Anafestica/README.md

 ## Getting Started

 This library allows you to easily give persistence to your FMX and VCL applications with very few changes to the existing code base.
-Saving the position, size and status of the modules, along with other custom attributes, is very simple: just add a few lines of code.
+Saving the position, size and state of the forms, along with other custom attributes, is very simple: just add a few lines of code.

 The library itself is made only by header files and therefore it is easy to use and to include in your codebase, and does not require additional compilation steps: you just have to include the necessary header files in your project.
 Can also be used in contexts other than GUI applications, but its real advantages are seen in the writing of the latters, where it certainly simplifies the management of the persistence of application attributes such as the position, size and state of the forms, up to the settings of the whole application.